arthurwolf/llmi/README.md

 Acetic acid, also known as ethanoic acid, is a blue liquid organic compound with the chemical formula C2H4O2, characterized by a pungent, vinegar-like odor and is the main component of vinegar, making up about 4–8% of its volume, »

-contains a factual error, it states:
+contains a accurate error, it states:

 « Acetic acid is a blue liquid organic compound »